Eargo vs. Oticon

 • Oticon sells prescription hearing aids solely through hearing care professionals.

-• Eargo hearing aids are less expensive than Oticon’s but don’t address as many hearing loss types.
+• Eargo hearing aids are less expensive than Oticon’s, but they don’t address as many types of hearing loss.

 Ruth Reisman